 In this workshop participants will discuss the importance of teaching students of all ages about consent.
 Learning objectives will focus on the connection between consent and boundaries, the parameters of consent that all students need to understand; the importance of recognizing a student’s home culture and how to engage stakeholders in their community in these conversations to allow for a wider reach.

-In this workshop participants will discuss the different stages of psychological safety, how to create psychological safety by modeling accountability and centering healing, discuss the difference between impact vs intent and how to honor the truth of staff harmed without judgement.
+In this workshop participants will discuss the different stages of psychological safety, how to create psychological safety by modeling accountability, discuss the difference between impact vs intent and how to realize the impact of your actions.

 In this workshop participants will discuss the importance of boundaries, the different types of boundaries, why it’s difficult to set boundaries, how boundaries are connected to self actualization and strategies for responding when people breach or ignore those boundaries.
 Participants will get an opportunity to discuss solutions to personal or professional situations they have encountered.